History of IRIX

 "MIPS computers running RISC-OS can support four different personalities: default, BSD 4.3, System V.3, and System V.4 (older versions of RISC-OS don't support V.4)."

-This page shows that MIPS developed systems until around mid 1992, due to financial troubles, and then after the merge with SGI they focused entirely on processor development.Here is a very informative paper from November 1993 by a man who worked for MIPS during the buyout (which it says was July 1992, and describes the whole merger process.
+This page (section on MIPS) shows that MIPS developed systems until around mid 1992, due to financial troubles, and then after the merge with SGI they focused entirely on processor development.Here is a very informative paper from November 1993 by a man who worked for MIPS during the buyout (which it says was July 1992, and describes the whole merger process)

 Sidenote - I'm currently putting information together to make a history of